probot/probot/README.md

 ## Apps

 Apps are easy to write, deploy, and share.
-Here are just a few examples of things that can be build with Probot:
+Here are just a few examples of things that can be built with Probot:

 - [stale](https://github.com/probot/stale) - closes abandoned issues after a period of inactivity.
 - [owners](https://github.com/probot/owners) - @mentions people in Pull Requests based on contents of the OWNERS file